 OUR UNCORKED CHEFS

 Her love of world cuisines was expanded during her tenure with the United States Air Force where she experienced first-hand the subtleties of foods from around the globe.
 Chef Macy formalized her culinary journey by attending the Culinary Arts Institute of Louisiana; where she was able to fine to her Cajun and Creole palate.

-Becoming a Resident Chef at Publix Aprons Cooking School lets her share her love of cooking while allowing her to motivate students to explore different foods and techniques right from their own kitchen.
+Becoming a Chef lets her share her love of cooking while allowing her to motivate people to explore different foods and techniques right from their own kitchen.

 Chef Macy’s collaboration as Chef Brand Ambassador for Duda Farm Fresh Foods makes perfect sense.
 Chef is proud to work with the finest ingredients available and showcase the delicious flavors, versatility and health benefits of every crop grown by the Duda.